beamer-bridge/beamer/docs/source/whitepaper.rst

     note over Rollup A: wait for `claim period` Bob->>Rollup A: withdraws tokens

 The rightful claim of Bob can however be challenged by anyone during its `claim period`.
-This will start a challenge in between him and the challenger, Charles.
+This will start a challenge between him and the challenger, Charles.
 Charles needs to stake a deposit higher than `claim stake` to challenge Bob's claim.
 The challenge will be on-going until the end of the `challenge period`.